 However, the risk of jail time increases dramatically where:

-- The resisting was a significant use of force;
+- The resisting was committed using a significant amount of force;

 - The resisting was done for the benefit of a criminal organization; or